 ‘Call me now:’ Inside the mysterious life of 90s TV psychic Miss Cleo

+‘Call me now:’ Inside the mysterious life of 90s TV hotline psychic Miss Cleo

 Miss Cleo, the face of the Psychic Readers Network, spent years imploring late-night television viewers to call a 1-800 number.
 Then a fraud lawsuit plagued the company and hotline.
 Miss Cleo mostly vanished.
 Now, there’s a new HBO Max documentary that investigates her life, Sheila Flynn reports